 We may also require that another medical expert comes in to examine your loved one to determine the severity of harm suffered as this will be very vital when negotiating the settlement payout.

-Nursing Home Negligence Claims
+Making A Claim For Nursing Home Negligence Claim

 This simply refers to the process where an individual takes legal action against nurses or other staff in a care home for negligent treatment towards their loved one under their care.